- It must be three syllables or fewer. Ideally, two.

 More than three is a mouthful.
 Our minds find creative ways to shorten most names so they flow better.
 Detroit is always Detroit, but Philadelphia is Philly.
 Royal Farms becomes RoFo.
 New York Times becomes The Times.
 Los Angeles becomes LA.

 You can get ahead of this tendency and name your company the two-syllable version of whatever the long version is.
-So if you really want to start a business called "Federal National Mortgage Association," come up with the two syllable, memorable version inspired by it: "Fannie Mae" (derived from its initials, FNMA).
+So if you really want to start a business called "Federal National Mortgage Association," come up with the three syllable, memorable version inspired by it: "Fannie Mae" (derived from its initials, FNMA).